Skip to main content

 Pros:

-• Free plan available with solid core features
+• Free plan available with solid selection of tools and assets

 • Clean, modern interface that's less overwhelming than Photoshop